cs10/sp23/syllabus.md

 * **Projects**: These assignments will be one of the best ways for you to apply what you have learned in lecture, lab and discussion.
 These will be a bit more time intensive than the other assignments and will require you to be caught up on the other components of the class.

-* **Homework/Final Project Parties**: These will serve as specialized office hours where you will be able to come work and get help on whatever project is currently assigned.
+* **Project Parties**: These will serve as specialized office hours where you will be able to come work and get help on whatever project is currently assigned.
 We strongly encourage you to attend these as they will help you finish your assignments on time.

 ## Grading Breakdown